 If you see the Digital Transformation Strategy as a product and the organization as its client, then you will find that using innovation principles to discover the strategy will improve your chances to succeed.

 Digital Transformation Hypothesis

 ”For the human makers of things, the incompletenesses and inconsistencies of our ideas become clear only during implementation.” - Frederick Brooks

-Eric Ries, the author of Lean Startup, recommends you define a hypothesis about your business ideas, build a small version of your product (MVP) to confirm it and learn all you can about your customers.
-If you adapt that technique, you will have to define a Digital Transformation hypothesis and execute an MVP strategy so that you can learn about people and culture in your organization.
-It is unlikely that you find the holy grail of Digital Transformation on the first try; for that reason, get used to executing, measuring results, learning from what works or doesn’t work, and adapting.
+Eric Ries, the author of Lean Startup, recommends to define a hypothesis about your business idea, build a small version of your product (MVP) to confirm it, and learn all you can about your customers.
+If you adapt that technique, you will have to define a Digital Transformation Hypothesis and execute an MVP Strategy to learn about people and culture in your organization.
+It is unlikely that you will find the holy grail of Digital Transformation on the first try.
+For that reason, get used to executing, measuring results, learning from what works or doesn’t work, and adapting.